NASA-ACROSS/across-tools/README.md

 ## Usage

-Below is a small example on how to utilize the tools to initialize a simple footprint, and perform a projection and query on the footprint.
+Below is a small example on how to utilize the tools to initialize a simple footprint, and perform a healpix query on a projected instrument footprint.

 ```python
 from across.tools import Coordinate